EthanTrout/Lingo-practice/README.md

     ![js Lint](./assets/readme-images/jsHint.png)

+## Input testing
+- The player input word is validated to only accept letters and only begin with a letter that is the same as the lingo word
+- Username input when adding to score is validated to only accept letters and no spaces.

 ## Manual and Automatic testing
 - I Mainly used Automatic Testing as my knowledge of Automatic testings is only small.
 I have documented all my of own manual testing in the document linked.